chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 ### PureScript is not _currently_ trying to be the next "mainstream language"

-Many have wrongly assumed that PureScript is trying to replace [insert your favorite web language here].
+A few have wrongly assumed that PureScript is trying to replace [insert your favorite web language here].
 That is not the case.

-In short, PureScript might not be the language for you.

 PureScript has the following philosophy:
 > Making a language "successful" (e.g. popular, industry-standard, taught in universities' curriculums, etc.) is not a justification for paying for "costs" that ruin the language, such as limiting the language's expressiveness, making it less safe, less secure, etc.